wellner/jcarafe/README.md

    [[ NOTE: There are an excessive number of warnings that appear right now for
       this proguard build.
 This is normal. ]]

-   b) Build jcarafe-ext:
-       cmd> sbt "project jcarafe-ext" assembly

-       This command will be an "uber jar" file in: jcarafe-ext/target/jcarafe-ext-assembly-0.9.8.x.jar
+Step (3) above will produce a single .jar file with all the class files found in jcarafe-core.

+Step (4) generates a jar file that includes a number of extensions of jCarafe and additional utility algorithms.
+This step is optional.

-(3a) above will produce a compact jar file appropriate for using core jCarafe functionality, namely training and applying phrase extraction models.
+Step (5) provides a compact jar file appropriate for using core jCarafe functionality, namely training and applying phrase extraction models.

-(3b) generates a jar file that includes a number of extensions of jCarafe and additional utility algorithms.

 =====================================
 Generating Source-level Documentation